datapartnership/wbdatalab.org/content/workshops-and-clinics/november-2022-data-lab-leads-meeting.md

 workshop_types = ["Lab leads meeting"]

 +++
 In this session, Ravi Kumar (DECSR) presented the Data Use and Literacy Program, which delivers various activities to build data literacy and data use capacity.
-Holly Krambeck (DECAT) shared a proposal to create a Heatwaves Data Collaborative.
+Holly Krambeck (Data Lab) shared a proposal to create a Heatwaves Data Collaborative.